open-ish/utility/packages/dependabot-pr-manager/README.md

 ## Motivation

-The `http-front-cache` utility was created to provide a simple and efficient way to cache the results of service functions in the browser's session storage.
-This can significantly improve the performance of applications by reducing the number of redundant network requests and computations.
-However, it is important to use this utility with caution and adhere to the following constraints:

 1. The data to be cached is not too big.
 2. The data to be cached is not sensitive.
 3. The data to be cached does not change too often.